MicrosoftDocs/fabric-docs/docs/data-factory/functions-activity.md

 # Use the Functions activity to run Fabric user data functions and Azure Functions

-The Functions activity in Data Factory for Microsoft Fabric allows you to run Fabric user data functions and Azure Functions.
+The Functions activity in Data Factory for Microsoft Fabric allows you to run Fabric user data functions (private preview) and Azure Functions.

 ## Prerequisites